 Running Time: 3 minutes, 10 seconds.

-Up to 88% of federal case opinions are unpublished.
-It is important to know whether your jurisdiction will consider these unpublished cases as persuasive authority.
-The Federal Rules of Appellate Procedure have an overarching rule, Rule 32.1 and each circuit has its own local rules regarding citations to unpublished opinions.
-You must be familiar both with the Federal Rule and with the rule in your jurisdiction.
+Up to 86% of federal case opinions are unpublished.
+You must determine whether your jurisdiction will consider these unpublished cases as persuasive authority.
+The Federal Rules of Appellate Procedure have an overarching rule, Rule 32.1 Each circuit also has local rules regarding citations to unpublished opinions.
+You must understand both the Federal Rule and the rule in your jurisdiction.

 Each state also has its own local rules which can often be accessed through:

 Headnotes show the key legal points in a case.
-Legal databases use these headnotes to guide researchers to other cases on the same topic and to organize concepts explored in cases by subject.
+Legal databases use these headnotes to guide researchers to other cases on the same topic.
+They also use them to organize concepts explored in cases by subject.
 Publishers, like Westlaw and Lexis, create headnotes, so they are not consistent across databases.

-Headnotes are organized by subject into a large outline that allows you to search headnotes by subject.
+Headnotes are organized by subject into an outline that allows you to search by subject.
 This outline is known as a "digest of cases."
-By browsing or searching the digest you can retrieve all headnotes covering a particular topic and identify the particularly important cases to which these headnotes are attached.
+By browsing or searching the digest you can retrieve all headnotes covering a particular topic.
+This can help you identify particularly important cases on the relevant subject.

 Running Time: 4 minutes, 43 seconds.